Trampoline:

 Annie Bielski

-North Loop West is delighted to announce Trampoline: Annie Bielski, a solo exhibition of work by NY-based artist Annie Bielski, opening September 12 in Los Angeles.
-The show—Bielski’s LA debut—features paintings, works on paper, and painted silk lampshades.
+North Loop West is delighted to present Trampoline: Annie Bielski, a solo exhibition of work by NY- based artist Annie Bielski, opening September 12 in Los Angeles.
+The show—Bielski’s LA debut— features an array of painterly, energetic works created over the past three years, a time of emergence from the Covid-19 pandemic and a period of increasing creative connection and possibility.
 Trampoline: Annie Bielski will be on view at 508 Chung King Road through October 26.
-Please join us for an opening reception with the artist on Friday, Sept.
-12 from 6-9pm!

 Annie Bielski’s paintings emphasize the dynamic physicality of her practice.
-Working intuitively, she stains, scrapes, and layers varying materials onto canvas—sometimes the length of her arm-span—to create buoyant, expressive compositions that pulse with intense color.
+Working intuitively, she stains, scrapes, and layers varying materials onto raw canvases—sometimes the length of her arm- span—to create buoyant, expressive compositions that pulse with intense color.
 Through built-up surfaces, diverse textures, and gestural brushwork, Bielski builds forms that linger at the threshold of abstraction and representation.
+Painter’s Trampoline glows with tendrils of deep blue that rise buoyantly through a ripe yellow color field, conveying a sense of the artist’s own bodily movement.
+Gaps in the cool blue overpainting of Undertow reveal overlapping lines inscribed in paint and crayon that evoke fluid currents of thought beneath a placid surface, creating a sense of flow through the work.
 Her figures, simultaneously amorphous and familiar, are alive with ambiguity.
 The forms in one work might conjure, in Bielski’s words, “those wind-powered things, a creature, figure, jester, bug, or plant stretching out,” and in another, “an organ, boxing glove, and Olive Oyl’s hair.”